mSOC-io/webtraffic-reference/README.md

 # data presentation

 The data here is presented with a "log entry" in bold (e.g. **GET /robots.txt**) followed by commentary underneath.
 Again, this is for informational purposes only.
+Use at your own risk.

+Recon = Attempts to identify if systems respond to a request.

+Suspicious = Likely associated with some measure of potentially hostile activity, though not overtly hostile in its request.
+Meaning, the request itself isn't necessarily hostile in nature but is likely part of a systemic attempt to perform non-sanctioned activity.

+Hostile = A request which is, more than likely, overtly hostile in nature.
 _________________

-# Reference
+# References

 **\x16\x03\x01**

-Likely: Suspicious

 The string "\x16\x03\x01" is a representation of binary data in hexadecimal format and is commonly associated with the Transport Layer Security (TLS) protocol.
 It is often seen in logs related to web servers and security incidents.
 The string "\x16\x03\x01" is just the start of a TLS 1.0 handshake, i.e. content type (0x16 = handshake) followed by TLS version.